Skip to Main Content

 ARTstor This link opens in a new window

 This resource provides images of artworks and cultural artifacts of a wide variety of types, including paintings, sculpture, photographs, prints, furniture, textiles, ceramics, and more from around the world.
 The collection can be searched by creator, time period, type of work or by region of origin.

 British History Online This link opens in a new window

-This resource is a collection of digitized versions of primary and secondary sources relating to British history from the 11th through the 19th centuries.
-This is a digital collection including extensive resources on Parliamentary, legal, church, and local histories.
+This resource is a collection of digitized primary and secondary sources relating to British history from the 11th through the 19th centuries.
+Types of materials include Parliamentary, legal, church, and local histories.

 Digital Public Library of America